 Obviously, there will always be some personal experience mixed in, but to French culture as a whole, each month has a particular significance.

 janvier – As in most countries, the French calendar year starts on January 1.
-You can read about New Year’s customs and what this date is called in French, here.

 January is a month when everyone is getting back into gear after the end-of-year holidays.
 But it’s not without its sweet treats.
 La galette des rois (king cake) is a traditional puff-pastry cake filled with frangipane (almond paste)that’s served on January 6, the Epiphany (L’Épiphanie), but is available in boulangeries and (in prepackaged, industrial, but often delicious form) grocery stores all month long and well into February.
 In addition to sharing it with their family, kids in French schools usually eat galette with their class.
 The person who gets the piece with the fève (little ceramic token) inside becomes le roi or la reine.
 You can learn more about all things galettes here.